R-I-S-Khan/Article-Classifier-using-Apache-Spark/README.txt

-This lab was done by the combined effort of -
+This project was done by the combined effort of -

 Redwan Ibne Seraj Khan
 Alex Barganier